tlandron/PCBS_ModelRecovery/README.md

 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fig_prev_diffsigni_across7diff_24subj_100x30sim.png)
 ![alt text](https://github.com/tlandron/PCBS_ModelRecovery/blob/master/fig_beta_diffsigni_across7diff_24subj_100x30sim.png)

+Arbitrarily, a subset of 24 subjects was considered in the second part.
-The plots suggest that the fit procedure is able to acknowledge a difference of 0.05 in the probablity of reversal up to more than 90%, and a difference of 0.3 in the choice variability (100%).
+The plots confirm that the fitting procedure false positive rate is around 5% (when there is no difference between the simulated parameter and the fitted one) and suggest that the fitting procedure is able to acknowledge a difference of 0.05 in the probablity of reversal up to more than 90%, and a difference of 0.3 in the choice variability (100%).
+Such values are much smaller than the difference within parameters observed between the two tasks in the actual data (... - ... = ... for prev and ... - ... = ... for beta).

 ## Conclusion